Git-me-Harish/CodSoft/README.md

 ## Acknowledgments

 - Thanks to the Scikit-learn and Streamlit communities for their excellent documentation and examples.
-- Dataset sources: UCI Machine Learning Repository, IMDb, Kaggle
+- Dataset sources: UCI Machine Learning Repository, IMDb, Kaggle, Titanic dataset providers
 - Special thanks to CodSoft for the project inspiration and support

-This README now includes your Sales Prediction project, maintaining a consistent structure with the other projects.
-It highlights the key features of your new project and provides instructions for running the Streamlit app.
-The acknowledgments section also mentions CodSoft, giving credit for the project inspiration.